prasanna-santhanam/customer-churn-prediction/README.md

 ## ✅ Note

 This project is part of my AI learning journey under the Post Graduate Program in AI Applications at the University of Texas, Austin.
-It demonstrates my ability to analyze real-world datasets and deliver meaningful insights.

 ---